metacpan/metacpan-cpan-extracted/distros/C/Clone-Choose/README.md

     use Clone::Choose qw(:Storable clone);

-The exported implementation is resolved dynamically, which means that any using module can either rely on the default backend preferrence or choose a particular one.
+The exported implementation is resolved dynamically, which means that any using module can either rely on the default backend preference or choose a particular one.

+It is also possible to select a particular `clone` backend by setting the environment variable CLONE\_CHOOSE\_PREFERRED\_BACKEND to your preferred backend.

 This also means, an already chosen import can't be modified like